-Eligible part-time employees may make voluntary contributions to the International City/County Management Association (ICMA) 457 Deferred Compensation Plan through payroll deduction subject to the limits, policies and conditions established by the ICMA and Federal Tax laws.
+Employees may make voluntary contributions to the International City/County Management Association (ICMA) 457 Deferred Compensation Plan through payroll deduction subject to the limits, policies and conditions established by the ICMA and

+Federal Tax laws.

 Article 17.
 Health and Welfare